social-scraping-policy

 <Tweet>calls the syndication API duringnext build.
 If the build server has no internet (rare in CI but possible), tweets fail to render.
 Vercel build env has internet; local builds offline will get tombstones. react-tweetlight theme by default — looks fine on the cream Berkeley palette, slightly off in dark mode.
 Wrap in<div data-theme="dark">based onprefers-color-schemeif it matters.- Chrome MCP

-add-social-post.mjsonly does anonymous server-sidefetch(YouTube oembed, Bilibili API, XHS share URL, XHS image CDN).
+add-post.mjsonly does anonymous server-sidefetch(YouTube oembed, Bilibili API, XHS share URL, XHS image CDN).
 Doesn't touch Bingran's account cookies on any platform. § Part 2 risk applies only when a workflow usesclaude-in-chromeagainst the live X / XHS UI.

 3.8 Decision tree for "add this to /posts"